 - White River State Park, Indianapolis - This natural and cultural hub boasts world-class attractions such as concerts and shows.

-- Wayne National Forest, Ohio - You can admire beaches and dunes in this forest, which also provides opportunities for climbing, fishing and horseback riding.
+- Wayne National Forest, Ohio - You can admire beaches and dunes in this forest, providing opportunities for climbing, fishing and horseback riding.

 Best time to go on a road trip from Baltimore to Chicago